yagel5880/prpl/README.md

 # prpl

-to creat a user you need to post id and name and image http://yagelnew.2.idus.co.il/prpl/api/user/create.php
+to creat a user you need to post id and name and image<br>
+http://yagelnew.2.idus.co.il/prpl/api/user/create.php